openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ### Phase one

-Start pool-coordinator pod and record the beginning resource used.
+Start Yurt-Coordinator pod and record the beginning resource used.

 * CPU used: 70m ~ 90m
 * mem used: 370MB.